Our PGDip in Music Education is a practical course for musicians interested in developing their instrumental and vocal teaching skills.

 Our beautiful green campus offers a student-friendly setting in which to live and study, within easy reach of the action in the city centre.
 It's easy to get around campus - everything is within walking or pedalling distance, or you can always use the fast and frequent bus service.

-For each of the practical modules (modules 2, 4 and 6), you'll submit a formative teaching diary and undertake an assessed lesson and commentary.
+For each of the practical modules (modules 2, 4 and 6), you'll submit a formative reflection on teaching and undertake an assessed lesson and commentary.
 You'll bring a pupil of your choice to the lesson, which is observed by a member of the teaching team and videoed.
 After the lesson, you'll receive the video to critically review.

 The experience and qualification gained from this course will help to boost your employability in a competitive international field.
 You'll develop skills vital for engaging in a wide range of educational activities, including studio and institutional teaching.